databricks/databricks-vscode/packages/databricks-vscode/README.quickstart.md

 1. Open the Databricks panel by clicking on the Databricks icon on the left
 2. Click the "Configure Databricks" button
 3. Follow the wizard to select or configure a CLI profile
-4. Click the "plug" icon in the clusters tree item to select an interactive cluster for running code on (you might have to create a cluster first if none is available)
+4. Click the "plug" icon in the clusters tree item to select an interactive cluster for running code on (you might have to create a cluster in the web UI first if none is available)
-5. Click the "plug" icon in the Repo tree item to select an repo to sync code to (you might have to create a repo first if none is available.
+5. Click the "plug" icon in the Repo tree item to select an repo to sync code to (you might have to create a repo in the web UI first if none is available.
 The repo doesn't need to have a git remote configured.)

 ![configure](./images/configure.gif)